KeanuVentura/CookingUpInsights/README.md

 To investigate the relationship between cooking time and recipe ratings, I performed a hypothesis test comparing recipes with short cooking times (20–30 minutes) to those with long cooking times (300–400 minutes).

 **Null Hypothesis (H₀):**
-There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times.
+There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times.<br>
 **Alternative Hypothesis (H₁):**
-There is a difference in average recipe ratings between the two cooking time bins.
+There is a difference in average recipe ratings between the two cooking time bins.<br>
 **Test Statistic:**
-The difference in means of average ratings between the two cooking time bins.
+The difference in means of average ratings between the two cooking time bins.<br>
 **Significance Level:**
 5% (α = 0.05)

 <iframe
   src="assets/hypothesis_test_permutation_distribution.html"